killianmuldoon/doca-platform/docs/guides/usecases/hbn_ovn/README.md

 export DPU_P0=

 ## DPU_P0_VF1 is the name of the second Virtual Function (VF) of the first port of the DPU.
 This name must be the same on all worker nodes.
+## Note: The VF will be created after the DPU is provisioned and the phase "Host Network Configuration" is completed.
 export DPU_P0_VF1=

 ## Interface on which the DPUCluster load balancer will listen.
 Should be the management interface of the control plane node.